H3X-007/KOTH-Script/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+### Note:
+Please remove the lines that include "chattr -i" and "chattr +i" when you want to run the script on the production machine.